PoTTyeS/EasyScript/README.md

 # EasyScript

-ES is programming language created by PoTTyeS 2017 PoTTyeS => 16 y.o
+ES is something like Framework for python with own file type .es

 EasyScript:
 - Print anything